Free web hosting: best options in 2021

 |Best for||Free HTML hosting|

-If there’s a quirky free web hosting provider, it’s Freehostia.com.
-The provider sets itself apart with interesting plan names like Chocolate, Lovebeat, and Wildhoney.
+Freehostia.com is a pretty quirky free web hosting provider.
+The host sets itself apart with interesting plan names like Chocolate, Lovebeat, and Wildhoney.
 Beyond that, Freehostia is also known for its ad-free policy, relatively easy-to-use control panel, and competitive features.

 Creative names or not, we’re on a serious quest here.
 So, naturally, we’d want to know what its free Chocolate plan entails.
 Here’s an insight into the plan: